kharchenkolab/cap-example/model.md

 </mapping>
 ```

 In the case of pseudotime or gradient annotation, the position of the cells within the pseudotime can also be captured by such mapping value property (in that case, it will be a required property).
-In this case, the `confidence` mapping can be used to represent the distance or strenght of association of the cell with a given pseudotime point:
+In this case, the `confidence` mapping can be used to represent the distance or strength of association of the cell with a given pseudotime point:
 ```{xml}
 <mapping type='process'>
   <label name='T cell activation'/>